 - About one semester before the general exams are to take place, the student and the Major Advisor will meet to discuss the approximate date of the exam and the membership of the Examining Committee.
 (The Examining Committee includes the three members of the Advisory Committee plus two other faculty; for D.M.A. students, the five-member committee must include at least one theorist and one musicologist.)
 As soon as possible after the meeting, the Major Advisor will confirm each faculty member's willingness to serve on the committee and will set a date for the exam that is acceptable to all members.

 - The Major Advisor will then schedule a preliminary meeting of the entire Examining Committee.
-This meeting may not take place until the student has completed all requirements listed on the approved Plan of Study (including the foreign language requirement and resolution of "I" grades received in any courses).
+This meeting may not take place until the student has completed all requirements listed on the approved Plan of Study (including the resolution of "I" grades received in any courses).
 One exception is the final recital for D.M.A. students which may, with the approval of the Advisory Committee, be postponed until after the comprehensive examination.
 Such postponement must be motivated by considerations of the student's program of study and research topic.

 - At the preliminary meeting the Examining Committee will discuss the overall content of the exam, including the types of questions to be provided by each member, the format of each question (sequestered or take-home), the amount of time the student is to be allotted for answering each question, and the date(s) on which each portion of the exam will be taken.
 The student may be invited to appear at the beginning of this meeting to discuss his or her plan of study, interests and objectives.

 - The Major Advisor will reserve (through the Music Office) a room for the sequestered portions of the exam, and will send a letter to the student detailing the format of the exam, the dates when questions are to be answered, the general categories of the questions, and which member of the committee will provide the questions in each category.